 Currently (2019-20), the employee provident fund interest rate for 2019-2020 is 8.65%.
 The interest rate is calculated every month, but it is deposited in the PF account at the end of the financial year.

-PF is a saving platform which help workforce of organizations to save a fraction of their monthly salaries that can be utilized upon retirement.
+PF is a saving platform that helps the workforce of organizations to save a fraction of their monthly salaries that can be utilized upon retirement.
 Nowadays, many companies use online payroll software to perform accurate salary calculations, including the PF amount to avoid human errors and/or delays.
 Even if you don’t opt for PF, then your in-hand salary increases.
 But, spending less now could bring financial stability later.

 Pocket HRMS is affordable and seeks to give complete support to the users.
-For more details about our HR software, just SMS SAGE to 56767 or send us a mail at email@example.com.
+For more details about our HR software, just send us a mail at email@example.com.